geraldhinson/geraldhinson.github.io/_posts/2025-05-27-HouseSellProvisionOfGod.md

 Unfortunately, the morning before it started, George came by to inspect my foundation hole depth and, <b>rather than lifting the plastic, he just poked a hole through it</b> so he could measure the depth.
 Thank God he was lazy and only checked one of them!
 I passed the inspection, then got to deal with a couple of inches of water in that foundation hole.

-So, you can imagine how ecstatic I was to hear that George would be doing the seller’s inspection of our house.
+So, you can imagine how ecstatic I was to hear that George would be doing the pre-sale inspection of our house.

 - My realtor told me to brace myself for bad news.
 - My neighbors told me the same.
 - Numerous friends who lived in our suburb piled on.
 - Numerous friends who worked in construction did as well.

-Everyone I knew who even knew <b>of</b> George predicted the same outcome.
+Everyone I knew who even <b>knew of</b> George predicted the same outcome.

 <b>George-news was bad news.
 That part of the legend was never left out in the telling.</b>